onecoding1/dot/README.md

 ## Overview

-dot is an experimental operating system designed for learning and exploration.
-It focuses on simplicity, modularity, and innovation while remaining minimal and flexible.

----

-## Features

-- Lightweight and modular
-- User-facing interfaces (CLI, GUI) in development
-- Platform-independent core
-- Active experimentation with new OS ideas
+dot is a small, fast operating system built around a dynamic hardware registry and an event-driven core.
+It focuses on clean design, modular drivers, and predictable behavior across hardware platforms; from microcontrollers to full x86 PCs.
+Lightweight, flexible, and easy to extend.

 ---